 Effective Financial Management and Education

-Restricting loans is useful for preventing student debt, but helping students create sound financial foundations is even smarter.
+Restricting loans is useful for preventing student debt, but helping students create sound financial foundations and student loan payment plans is even smarter.
 Most colleges offer some sort of financial education resource to students, often aimed at incoming freshmen, but some schools take it a step further with money management courses, personal budget and repayment plans, and special assistance for financially at-risk students.

 Special Programs for Low-Income Students

 Assistance programs for low-income students are another popular approach for keeping student loans to a minimum.
-At the University of Florida, nearly two-thirds of students graduate with no debt, and those who do carry debt have an average load of $17,000, well below the national average of $27,000.
+At the University of Florida, ranked by The New York Times as #6 at helping low-income college students earn a college education, 48% of students receive some kind of need-based financial aid.
+The average granted is $6,910.
+In-state tuition and fees are slightly less than the average financial aid package at $6,389.
 This is made possible by a combination of factors, including below-average tuition, Florida’s state-run Bright Futures scholarship program, and the university’s low-income Florida Opportunity Scholars program.

 Florida Opportunity Scholars provides a full ride to students who are the first in their families to go to college and whose family income is less than $40,000 a year.
 University of Florida senior director of media relations Steve Orlando explains, "If money is standing in the way of students going to school, we want to remove that problem for them."
 In six years, this program has helped more than 2,600 students.